 Use your finger to make a shallow indent where you would like to place each seed.
 The indentation should be about ¼ of an inch deep.

-Keep the seeds somewhere between 65–75°F and water when the soil mix begins to dry out.
-The seeds should germinate within one to two weeks.
+I find the best results are to keep the seeds somewhere between 65–75°F and water when the soil mix begins to dry out.
+From experience, the seeds should germinate within one to two weeks.

 Caring for Carnation Seedlings